 The City of Framingham was awarded $400,000 under the MassDOT Complete Streets program to construct an off-street multi-use path that will run parallel to Dudley Road, through Farm Pond Park.
 The first phase of the project from Fountain Street to Harvey Cushing Way is expected to be complete by June 30, 2017.
 A second phase is anticipated to continue the path on street to Union Avenue, but has not yet been funded.

 Cochituate Rail Trail Extending from Saxonville to the intersection of Speen Street and Cochituate Road, the Cochituate Rail Trail follows a stretch of train line which had fallen into disuse.
 The Regional Transportation Improvement Plan (TIP) supplemented an existing DPW project with $600,000 in grant money to clear and surface the route while also adding amenities.
 In 2015, a paved, well marked road dedicated to bicycles & pedestrians opened, stretching across Framingham.

 Building upon this success, the Town of Natick is in the process of developing its own stretch of the Rail Trail.
 Once this addition is complete, the Trail will reach Downtown Natick & provide an alternative route to the Boston/Worcester Commuter Line.

 Framingham was the first municipality to receive a permit from the MWRA in a program that seeks to develop over 40 miles of walking paths along the Sudbury, Weston, Wachusett, and Cochituates Aqueducts.
-When completed, Framingh's portion will extend five miles from east to west and serve to further integrate bicycles and pedestrians into the Town's infrastructure.
+When completed, Framingham's portion will extend five miles from east to west and serve to further integrate bicycles and pedestrians into the City's infrastructure.

-- Joint Press Release, The Town of Framingham and the MWRA Celebrate Start of Aqueduct Trails Program
+- Joint Press Release, The City of Framingham and the MWRA Celebrate Start of Aqueduct Trails Program

 - Weston Aqueduct Pilot Program